you have additional questions, please feel free to contact the ILL office.

 If you do not return or renew your ILL book loan promptly, ILLiad will place a block on your Interlibrary Loan privileges.
 You will be prevented from requesting both loans and copies.
 You will also not be able to place renewal requests, or view the status of your requests.
 Once the overdue loan has been returned, your privileges will be reinstated.

 Why can't I find my requests under my account in Mirlyn?

-Unfortunately, MIRLYN (the University Library catalogue) and ILLiad (the interlibrary loan system) do not currently share information.
+Unfortunately, Mirlyn (the University Library catalog) and ILLiad (the interlibrary loan system) do not currently share information.
 You have an account on MIRLYN for borrowing University-owned books, and a separate account on ILLiad to request ILL books, so you have to check each account separately.

 Why did I get a book if I requested an article?
 A microfilm instead of a book?